 Main reasons why background checks fail or have discrepancies

 According to the report released by AuthBridge, India’s leading employee background verification company, the overall background verification failer or discrepancy levels significantly increased to 15.21% in 2017 from 10.29% in FY 2015.
 The report highlights that in 2017, 15 out of 100 cases had an element of mismatch between the information supplied on the resume versus what was verified.
 The resume discrepancy levels have considerably risen to the tune of 48% as compared to 2016.
 Among all categories of personal information, employment-related information was the most misrepresented at 12 percent in 2017.
 This is followed by a misrepresentation of address which stands at 6.67 percent, while reference check frauds were at 3.35%.
 Many people produced fake addresses that could not be traced while others listed an address where they were not residing.

 Employee background verification and reference checks conducted by AuthBridge revealed that most people lied about their previous employment tenure and provided referees who did not respond.
-As compared to 2015 where 2.25 percent of referees did not respond, in 2017, the figure increased to 2.99%.
-The other major discrepancies in reference checks relate to incorrect tenure mentioned and non-availability of documents.
+As compared to 2015 when 2.25 percent of referees did not respond, in 2017, the figure increased to 2.99%.
+The other major discrepancies in reference checks relate to the incorrect tenure mentioned and the non-availability of documents.
 Forged or fake education documents were also common as revealed during the employment checks or education checks.
-Significantly, the financial services industry encountered maximum levels of discrepancy and this is the industry that is most prone to data and material thefts as has been witnessed in the recent times.
+Significantly, the financial services industry encountered maximum levels of discrepancy and this is the industry that is most prone to data and material thefts as has been witnessed in recent times.